sQUlearn/squlearn/docs/user_guide/executor.rst

       # Quantum Fischer Information can be evaluated as usual with qfi.run()

 If only the run function of the :class:`Executor <squlearn.Executor>` Primitive is wanted, this can be achieved by utilizing the :class:`Executor <squlearn.Executor>` class function :meth:`estimator_run_v1` and :meth:`sampler_run_v1` for V1 Primitives.
-If the Qiskit version is larger than 0.x, also the functions :meth:`estimator_run_v2` and :meth:`sampler_run_v2`are availble with the V2 Primtive interface.
+If the Qiskit version is larger than 1, also the functions :meth:`estimator_run_v2` and :meth:`sampler_run_v2` are available with the V2 Primitive interface.

 Note that the attributes :meth:`estimator` and :meth:`sampler` of the :class:`Executor <squlearn.Executor>` class are
 not creating or referring to the :class:`Executor <squlearn.Executor>` primitives!
-Instead they refer to the Qiskit Primitives used internally that do not utilize any caching, restarts, etc.
+Instead, they refer to the Qiskit Primitives used internally that do not utilize any caching, restarts, etc.